nathanvanbakel/expression-engine-strip-tags/README.md

-# Expression Engine: Striptags plugin
+# Expression Engine: Striptags Add-On

 An add-on for Expression Engine 3 or newer to remove HTML tags with the PHP strip_tags() function: https://secure.php.net/manual/en/function.strip-tags.php